 002-101 – Within the 002-101 standards, it is not clear what Data Elements for NITS will be required to be masked and which will not be masked.
 Earlier versions of WEQ-002 changes for NITS on OASIS included tables showing which elements would be masked or not.
 NCEMC requests that a table or column be added within 002-101 standards specifying which Data Elements will be masked and which are not given the sensitivity of some data fields provided.
 The masking table can be provided in WEQ-003 should that be more convenient.

+3/14/12 left it silent

 Attachment 4 – WEQ-003:

 See 002-101 comments above about adding a table specifying which Data Elements are masked or not.

+3/14/12 left it silent

 Attachment 5 – WEQ-013:

 Page 5, 013-101.4, Exhibit 101 - Status Diagram for NITS Application & Modification of Service Processes: In light of flurry of emails regarding TPs "denying" a DNR Termination, in review of standard 105.3.1.4 and comparing it to Exhibit 101, there seems to be an inconsistency between the standard and the state diagram and would suggest that these be made consistent either by adding a statement to the standard or modifying state diagram.

+3/13/12 not accepted Will keep as is.
+There is a difference between temporary and indefinite termination and the standards reflect this difference.

 Page 7, 013-101.7, last paragraph before 013-102: As a Network Customer in multiple areas though, NCEMC has a major concern with this standard as currently proposed.
 NCEMC wants to make sure that whatever actions are taken place by the Transmission Providers involved will continue to be transparent and provide a decent level of information as to what happened when a request is not accepted.
 As currently written, NCEMC could enter a coordinated transmission request, say from Southern to PJM (hypothetically speaking), and it could be declined and the reason just stated as “No ATC available” or “Flow gate constraints”, and we’d have no idea whether the issue was in any of the areas the request passed through or somewhere else (and the TP would not be required to provide anything more than that).
 We would like to see more specifics around the level of information provided when a request is not accepted/refused or declined.
 If this is a continuous and repeated short-term event due to forced outages beyond the control of the TP, or due to loop-flow issues or adjacent system outages causing such constraints on interfaces, versus a long-term issue potentially affecting resource adequacy for multiple LSEs and Transmission Customers, then it should be transparent to those adversely affected.
 Network Customers are not always aware of coordinated efforts being made in short-term horizons by the TPs involved to rectify the constraining facility until TLR curtailments are affecting transactions that are supporting network service.

+3/14/12 this is a more global issue that may need to be addressed at a later time

 Page 36, 013-105.2.2 in conjunction with comments provided on 001-105.3.1.4, last sentences of 2nd and 3rd paragraphs: NCEMC suggests removing the parenthetical “(temporary termination only)” in both paragraphs to indicate the DEFICIENT processing is to be done for both Temporary and Indefinite Termination.

+3/14/13 not accepted